LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Introduction

-To study this hypothesis, we introduce LatentChem, a latent reasoning interface~\cite{deng2024explicitcotimplicitcot,hao2025traininglargelanguagemodels} designed to decouple chemical reasoning from explicit natural language generation.
+To study this hypothesis, we introduce LatentChem\footnote{The code and model weights are publicly available at \href{https://github.com/xinwuye/LatentChem}{GitHub} and \href{https://huggingface.co/XinwuYe/latentchem/tree/main}{HuggingFace}.}, a latent reasoning interface designed to decouple chemical reasoning from explicit natural language generation.
 As illustrated in Figure~\ref{fig:paradigm}, unlike standard models that rigidly bind reasoning to token output, LatentChem injects a lightweight sequence of continuous thought vectors between perception and generation.
 Crucially, we equip this interface with a ChemUpdater mechanism, allowing these latent thoughts to actively re-query molecular features in a dynamic loop.
 This architecture serves as an experimental instrument, allowing us to observe whether the model prefers to reason via explicit text or through internal latent dynamics when optimized for task success.

-Our investigation reveals an intriguing emergent behavior: the model exhibits spontaneous internalization of chemical logic.
-Despite being initialized with explicit CoT data, when optimized via reinforcement learning with rewards only on format adherence, validity, and correctness, LatentChem voluntarily discards verbose textual reasoning chains in the majority of tasks.
+Our investigation reveals an intriguing emergent behavior: the model exhibits spontaneous internalization of chemical logic. \camera{Here, spontaneous internalization refers to self-selection under outcome-only optimization, rather than objective-independent discovery of latent reasoning from scratch.} Despite being initialized with explicit CoT data, when optimized via reinforcement learning with rewards only on format adherence, validity, and correctness, LatentChem voluntarily discards verbose textual reasoning chains in the majority of tasks.
 Instead, it predominantly collapses the reasoning process into the continuous latent space, outputting solutions directly after a sequence of ``silent'' thought vectors.
 While this shift sacrifices the explicit readability of intermediate steps, it strongly suggests that the model perceives natural language as a low-bandwidth constraint, identifying the continuous latent reasoning as a more native and expressive mode for chemical logic.